Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Karen Appleby, Shutterstock

-The Portuguese Pointer is more than 1,000 years old and has a compact build with a narrow tail.
-It’s suitable for children and pets, and it doesn’t shed much or need excessive grooming.
-It’s loyal, protective, and makes a great watchdog.
+The Portuguese Pointer is over 1,000 years old and has a compact build with a narrow tail.
+They get along with children and pets, and they don’t shed much or need excessive grooming.
+They’re loyal and protective and make a great watchdog.

 45. Portuguese Water Dog